 Moreover, Spoke wheels don’t get any cracks while riding in rough conditions, Alloy wheels usually get cracks due to rough terrain.

-Spoke wheels are not the best, even they have certain flaws like being vulnerable to punctures(as mostly they are tubed tyres) and all.
+Spoke wheels are not the best, even though they have certain flaws like being vulnerable to punctures(as mostly they are tubed tyres) and all.
 But with certain modifications and innovations, these wheels have performed really well over time.

 3. Beautiful Paint Scheme: